San Clemente Island: Navy base

 The US Navy acquired the island in 1934.
 It is the Navy's only remaining ship-to-shore live firing range, and is the center of the integrated air/land/sea San Clemente Island Range Complex covering 2,620 nm2 (8,990 km2).

-During World War II, the island was used as a training ground for amphibious landing craft.
+During World War II, the island was a training ground for amphibious landing craft.
 These small to mid-sized vessels were crucial to the island hopping that was required to attack the islands occupied by the Japanese.

 It is an active sonar base and has a $21 million simulated city for commando training.

-There is a US Navy rocket-test facility on San Clemente.
-Some Polaris-program test rockets were launched from San Clemente between 1957 and 1960.
-The SEALAB III project took place off San Clemente in February 1969.
+There is a US Navy rocket-test facility on the island.
+Some Polaris-program test rockets were launched from San Clemente Island between 1957 and 1960.
+The SEALAB III project took place off San Clemente Island in February 1969.

 The US Navy uses the island as an auxiliary naval airfield, Naval Auxiliary Landing Field San Clemente Island.
 The main runway 24/06 is used for carrier training by the Navy.
 Other branches also use this airfield, including the United States Coast Guard.

-As of 2014, San Clemente is home to an auxiliary Air Force base responsible for locating Air Force fighter pilots near the California coast.
+As of 2014, San Clemente Island is home to an auxiliary Air Force base responsible for locating Air Force fighter pilots near the California coast.

-The island is home to United States Navy SEALs training facilities.
+The island has United States Navy SEALs training facilities.

 Seven marines and one Navy sailor were presumed to have died when their amphibious assault vehicle (AAV) sank during a training exercise off the island's northwest coast on July 30, 2020.
 One of eight marines died after being rescued from the vehicle.
 Names of all nine people killed were identified on August 3.
 Fifteen Marines and a sailor were on the AAV as it returned to USS Somerset.

 The USMC released a statement on 3 August 2020, saying the AAV had been found.
 The landing craft sank in nearly 400 feet of water.

 On 27 August 2020, two soldiers were killed and three were injured when their Black Hawk helicopter crashed on San Clemente Island.

 Government and infrastructure

 The island is owned and operated by the United States Navy, and is a part of Los Angeles County.
 It is administered by Naval Base Coronado.
 The Los Angeles County Sheriff's Department (LASD) operates the Avalon Station in Avalon, Santa Catalina Island, serving San Clemente Island.

+As of 2024, Robert Garcia, (District 42) represents the island's inhabitants in the United States House of Representatives, Lena Gonzalez in the California State Senate (District 33), and Josh Lowenthal in the California State Assembly (District 69).